 17.3x13mm 16.0-megapixel sensor, 2.7x zoom (24-64mm equivalent), 279g

 Lumix G compact system cameras (CSCs) have an impressive track record in our reviews, but it's mostly been for all-round dependable quality rather than alluring or groundbreaking features.
-The Panasonic GX7 gave us a taste of something different with its luxurious appearance and feature-packed specs, but it's the GM1 that looks set to really shake things up.
+The Panasonic GX7 gave us a taste of something different with its luxurious appearance and feature-packed specs, but the GM1 that really took to heart the 'compact' part of CSC.

 It really is tiny, especially for an interchangeable lens device